AMZuleger/Spatiotemporal_effects_livestock_wild_ungulates/README.md

 # Spatiotemporal effects of livestock on wild ungulates
-Data and Code used for analysis of the manuscript ***From Summer Facilitation to Winter Avoidance: Seasonal Shifts in Livestock-Wild Ungulate Temporal Coexistence***
+Data and Code used for analysis of the manuscript ***From Summer Facilitation to Winter Avoidance: Seasonal Shifts in Livestock-Wild Ungulate Temporal Coexistence*** (DOI: 10.1002/ece3.73705)

 [insert DOI for Zenodo repository when available]